albertodebortoli/Skopelos/README.md

               ------------> Main Context (NSMainQueueConcurrencyType) <-------------
               |                                 ^                                  |
               |                                 |                                  |
-        Child Context                     Child Context                      Child Context (NSPrivateQueueConcurrencyType)   (NSPrivateQueueConcurrencyType)    (NSPrivateQueueConcurrencyType)
+       Scratch Context                   Scratch Context                    Scratch Context (NSPrivateQueueConcurrencyType)   (NSPrivateQueueConcurrencyType)    (NSPrivateQueueConcurrencyType)
 ```

-An important difference from Magical Record, or other third-party libraries, is that the savings always go in one direction, from children down (or up?) to the persistent store.
+An important difference from Magical Record, or other third-party libraries, is that the savings always go in one direction, from scratch contexts down (up direction in the above diagram) to the persistent store.
-Other components allow you to create children that have the private context as parent and this causes the main context not to be updated or to be updated via notifications to merge the context.
+Other components allow you to create scratch contexts that have the private context as parent and this causes the main context not to be updated or to be updated via notifications to merge the context.
 The main context should be the source of truth and it is tied the UI: having a much simpler approach helps to create a system easier to reason about.

 ### AppStateReactor